hslu-ige-laes/lora-devices-ttn/docs/sensors/dragino-lsn50v2-d20.md

 ## Optional Settings

 ### Change sampling interval
+Out of the factory the device measures and transmits every 20 minutes.

-To change the sampling interval, you have to send the device configuration telegrams (Downlink-Messages) The time interval in minutes at which the sensor queries the current values.
+To change the sampling interval, you have to send the device configuration telegrams (Downlink-Messages).
+The interval is the time in **seconds** (hex encoded) at which the sensor measures and transmits the current values.

 1. In the TTN Console on the device view, select the device and change to the tab `Messaging`, select `Downlink`
 2. Change the `FPort to 2`
 3. Copy/paste the payload, e.g. `01000258` into the `Payload` field to set interval to 10 minutes
 4. Press `Send`
 5. In the `Data` tab you should now see the scheduled telegram.
-The device only receives downlink data after a transmission.
-Therefore start a transmission by pressing the button on the back of the sensor (push once short, green led will illuminate)
+The device only receives downlink data after an uplink.
+Therefore either wait for the next periodic uplink or open the case and press the `ACT` button on the PCB once short to trigger an uplink

 #### Examples
 '0100' is an identifier, the rest represents the sampling interval in hex